zusei/whitepaper/06_Governance_and_DAO/06_2_Proposal_Mechanisms.md

 Zusei does not launch everywhere at once.
 New districts (e.g., "Jurong East" or "Changi Business Park") must be **Activated** by governance.

 ### The Density Threshold Formula
-A zone is only eligible for activation (and $Z-WATT rewards) if it meets the **Minimum Viable Density (MVD)**.
+A zone is only eligible for activation (and ZP rewards) if it meets the **Minimum Viable Density (MVD)**.
 This prevents "ghost zones" where users have nowhere to spend their credits.

 $$D_{zone} = \frac{\sum (N_{active} \times U_{uptime})}{Area_{km^2}}$$